charles-uno/charles-uno.github.io/_drafts/2022-03-08-guns-germs-steel.md

 [se_asia_languages]: https://en.wikipedia.org/wiki/Classification_of_Southeast_Asian_languages
 [bantu_expansion]: https://en.wikipedia.org/wiki/Bantu_expansion
 [austronesian_expansion]: https://en.wikipedia.org/wiki/Austronesian_peoples#Austronesian_expansion

-[^8]: Most modern speakers of Germanic languages (English, German, Dutch, Yiddish, Afrikaans, etc) live in North America.
-But the greatest *diversity* of sub-languages is in northwestern Europe.
-That correctly implies that the language family originated in Europe, and that the spread to America is relatively recent.

 Societies throughout history have killed, displaced, and assimilated their neighbors using superior technology and deadly diseases.
 These power imbalances have often fallen along racial lines, giving rise to the belief that some races are innately superior to others.